rumca-js/OfflineWebSearch/PROJECT.md

  - FAILED

 # Views
-App should contain on bottom selection of main views:
+App contains bottom selection of main views (buttons):
- - Search
+ - Browse
- - Sources
+ - Sources - should be spinning if sources are being fetched/checked
  - Options

 Screens: